Deadly clashes break out in India after guru convicted of rape

 - Supporters react angrily after spiritual leader convicted of raping two women

-New Delhi (CNN)Deadly clashes broke out Friday in northern India after a flamboyant spiritual leader was found guilty of raping two of his followers.
+New Delhi (CNN)Deadly clashes erupted in northern India after a controversial spiritual leader was found guilty of raping two of his followers.

 Police said that at least 17 people were killed as followers of Gurmeet Ram Rahim Singh clashed with officers in the city of Panchkula.